jeremytammik/tbc/a/1787_book_music.md

 I know CAD API but now I am looking for a very basic book for Revit 2019 or 2018 API programming.

-**Answer:** I am not aware of any such book, but you can check out good tutorials on youtube by Danny Bentley and another paid tutorial by Jeremy Graham.
+**Answer:** I am not aware of any such book, but you can check out good tutorials on YouTube by Danny Bentley and another paid tutorial by Jeremy Graham.

 To get started with the Revit API, I suggest that you first take a look at the step-by-step instructions provided by [My First Revit Plugin](https://knowledge.autodesk.com/support/revit-products/learn-explore/caas/simplecontent/content/my-first-revit-plug-overview.html).

 The API documentation is provided in the *RevitAPI.chm* help file in the Revit SDK and also available online at  [revitapidocs](https://www.revitapidocs.com).

-For more information, you an work through the [Revit API getting started material](https://thebuildingcoder.typepad.com/blog/about-the-author.html#2).
+For more information, you can work through the [Revit API getting started material](https://thebuildingcoder.typepad.com/blog/about-the-author.html#2).

 Finally, some very good advice on getting started programming Revit is provided by [David Raynor's Revit API Starter Kit described below](#3).